hayleigh-dot-dev/gleam-eval/README.md

 [![Package Version](https://img.shields.io/hexpm/v/eval)](https://hex.pm/packages/eval)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/eval/)

+> ❗️ **While the documentation for this package is still being worked on, the API is very much in flux.
+Feel free to experiment but know that things may change in the future!**

 Gleam is an immutable functional programming language, but sometimes it would be really helpful to model some mutable state that can be threaded through multiple computations.
 That's where `Eval` comes in!